riyak145/task-manager/README.md

 ### Why plain CSS?
 No CSS framework was used to keep the project lightweight and demonstrate core CSS skills with a clean, minimal design.

+### Validation Strategy

+### Validation is handled on both the frontend and backend.

+Frontend — Basic checks are performed before sending requests so users get instant feedback (for example, when the task title is empty).
+This improves the overall user experience and avoids unnecessary API calls.
+Backend — All data is validated again on the server to ensure correctness and handle cases where requests might bypass the frontend.